Unbiasing time-dependent Variational Monte Carlo by projected quantum evolution: Acknowledgments

 \section{Acknowledgments}

 F.V. warmly thanks A. Biella for inspirational, insightful discussions and V. Savona for arguments motivating this study.
 We gratefully acknowledge J. Nys and Z. Denis for fruitful comments and discussions.
+A.S. is supported by SEFRI under Grant No.\ MB22.00051 (NEQS - Neural Quantum Simulation).
 C.G. is supported by the Swiss National Science Foundation under Grant No. 200021\_200336.